KyleKing/MML-HeatStage/README.md

 3. After a short wait, the SD card will be ready to go.
 Plug the microSD card into the Raspberry Pi and connect the USB Devices/HDMI/Ethernet cord with the micro USB power supply last.
 You should the green light blink to confirm the SD card is booting.
 The green light will stop when completed booting.

+4. One extra step for later - the files in the MML-Heatstage/ folder will be slightly out of date.
+You will need to update before you run the files for the first time.
+Run the code snippet below right before you are ready to run the code for the first time.

+    ```bash
+    cd ~/MML-Heatstage
+    git reset HEAD --hard
+    git pull
+    # now enter the credentials for the UMD-MMl account
+    ```

-Now skip to "Booting a Fresh Installation" and skip the installation steps (that has already been done for you!)
+Now skip `Download Raspbian-Jessie` and later `Installation` (those have both been done for you!)

-## *(Alternatively) Starting from Scratch*
+## (Alternatively) Starting from Scratch

 First, you'll want a clean installation of Jessie on a SD card 4gb or greater (8 gb preferable)